ACsediment/ACsediment.github.io/about.md

 permalink: /about/
 ---

 It seems the best way to build a personal blog for me is Github.io.
-It's easy to maintenance yet fancy enough, and it can be accessible for my friends in China.
+It's easy to maintain yet fancy enough, and most importantly this should be accessible for my friends in China.

+After everything worked out, I would move my old posts here.

 ### Updates